retrofit-lab/ashrae-1836-rp-categorization/README.md

 |     60|1651RP   |Envelope    |Infiltration |High Performance Air Barrier to Reduce Infiltration |

 ### BuildingSync list of EEMs
 The second list contains all of the EEMs in BuildingSync and is named [building-sync.csv](data/building-sync.csv).
-It follows the same five column format as the 5% random sample.
+It follows the same five column format as the 5% random sample, as shown in Table 3.

-Table 2: First 5 observations from the BuildingSync EEM list
+Table 3: First 5 observations from the BuildingSync EEM list

 | eem_id|document |cat_lev1                  | cat_lev2|eem_name                                                    |
 |------:|:--------|:-------------------------|--------:|:-----------------------------------------------------------|